 Next was the main course.
 We both opted for the Niman Ranch Lamb.
 It was amazing.
 Out of this world delicious.
 At this point, though, it was a bit anti-climatic.
 Every course before it had been so amazing that we fully expected the perfect main course.

 As the experience drew to a close, the maids gave us one last “course” that would prove wonderful–access to a private room in which we could take as many pictures as we wanted!
 The room, the Queen Victoria’s room, was set up for overflow or perhaps parties, and the bookings were very light that evening, so it was not in use.

 The thing I’m asked the most about Victoria & Albert’s is whether it was worth the money.
-Obviously if people are asking, they’re in a situation like us: money is not no-object, and a trip there would be splurging to some degree.
+Obviously if people are asking, they’re in a situation like us: value for money matters, and a meal at V&A’s there would be splurging to some degree.
 My advice, unequivocally, no matter what degree of splurging it may be, would be to find a special occasion to celebrate there, and go.
 I don’t say the ‘special occasion’ bit so you have a nice “in” to get a freebie, but rather because I think it provides a nice reason to be there, and something to “embrace” while you’re dining.

-However, no matter what amount of saving it requires you to do, it’s definitely worth doing once.
+Simply put, this is the best restaurant at Walt Disney World by an incredibly wide margin.
+No matter what amount of saving it requires you to do, it’s definitely worth doing once.
 If it weren’t for our honeymoon, I’m not so sure I could have enjoyed it as much in our present financial circumstances; rather, I’m pretty sure I would’ve been thinking about how much it was costing and wondering why we’re doing it.
 In the context of a once-in-a-lifetime celebration, though, thoughts of price didn’t cross my mind once (well, besides when looking at the wine list).
 I cannot wait until we are financially stable enough to enjoy our next meal there.

 If you’ve been to Victoria & Albert’s, did you like it?
 Do you think it’s the best Walt Disney World restaurant, or did it not live up to the hype for you?
 Planning on going?
 Share your thoughts in the comments!